YimCui/Cooperative-driving/index.md

 ## Experiment

 ### Scenario-(1) Unprotected left turn of 2 CAVs
+The first experiment involved a scenario of an unprotected left turn with two CAVs to verify the possibility of CAV cooperative algorithm deployment and application under purely CAVs.
+Approaching from opposite directions on a stretch of road, one vehicle proceeded straight while the other executed a left turn.
 <div align=center>
  <iframe width="640" height="640" src="https://resource.onsite.com.cn/temp/cym/cym-vedio/2CAV-上帝/2CAV-上帝.mp4" title="2CAV-上帝" frameborder="0" allowfullscreen></iframe>
 </div>